WhisperedShadow/Text-Summarizer-NM/README.md

 Natural language processing (NLP) is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language.

-javascript
-Copy
-Edit

-Would you like this saved as a `README.md` file?